chrisxfire/chrisxfire.github.io/content/notes/_net/types/classes/methods/methods.md

 c // returns 100 because z is a reference to c
 ```

-# Returning Values by Reference
+# returning values by reference
 By default, the value is returned by value.
 Values can be returned by reference with the `ref` keyword both in the method signature and the return statement:
 ```cs